A conversation with Sarah Cannon and Mark Goldberg, Index Ventures’ new partners

 Index Ventures — a firm with investments in companies like recent IPO Dropbox, a series of successful gaming companies like King, and others including Slack and coming IPO Zuora — has seen a lot of moves in the past few months.

 There was the departure of partner Ilya Fushman earlier this year, but the firm also brought on Sarah Cannon from CapitalG as one of their recent big hires.
-Index also promoted former Dropboxer Mark Goldberg to partner.
+Index has also promoted former Dropboxer Mark Goldberg to partner.
 Prior to joining Index, Cannon led investments in companies like Looker, MultiPlan, Oscar and Care.com.
 Cannon will primarily be focusing on growth stage, and is also now a board observer for Slack.
 Goldberg has been at the firm for around three years and worked on deals like Nova Credit and CoverWallet.

 We sat down with the two new partners to discuss some of their plans, as well as some broader parts of the venture ecosystem.
 Here’s the interview, which has been lightly edited for clarity.

-Note: Update: Cannon reached out to clarify a few things from the interview, which we’ve sprinkled some updates throughout.